An Empty Paddock Has My Name On it!

 By shaping my garden to be on the ‘formal’ side - and I use the word very loosely because, after all, I do realise I am just an ordinary house plonked in an empty paddock at this stage! - it helped me to feel more organised or more pulled-together, not so at the whim and mercy of life.
 I had only just finished radiation treatment in January, so I was still very fragile, yet also most determined to be brave and get on with my new world.

-My dad didn’t have much throughout his life, but he always let me know he thought I was capable of achieving anything.
-He didn’t have money to give me, or position or prestige, or even the full effort of being a present father all the time, but he always told me how much he loved me and how he believed I was special, talented, pretty and strong.
-He told me whatever I could believe, I could achieve.
+My dad always let me know he thought I was capable of achieving anything.
+He didn’t have money to give me, or position or prestige, or even the full effort of being a present father all the time, but he always told me how much he loved me and how he believed I was capable of achieving anything I set my mind to.
+He had great faith in me, a currency that is priceless for a parent to give a child.
+He told me whatever I could see and believe, I could achieve.

 Having this lovely rose bloom throughout spring - though it’s a year-round haven for the little birds who flit in and out of it every day squawking at the top of their lungs, which always makes me smile - allows me to share my new country home with my dad, John Michael Foster.
 I know he’d be proud of me.